 Although most of Boyd's repair facilities are leased, funds are required to ensure facilities are properly repaired and maintained to ensure the Company's physical appearance communicates Boyd's standard of professional service and quality.
 The Company's need to maintain its facilities and upgrade or replace equipment, signage, computers, software and vehicles forms part of the annual cash requirements of the business.
 The Company manages these expenditures by annually reviewing and determining its capital budget needs and then authorizing major expenditures throughout the year based upon individual business cases.
-Excluding expenditures related to acquisition and development, those funded through leases, and the investment in LED lighting, the Company spent approximately \$7.8 million or 1.8% of sales on capital expenditures during the second quarter of 2020, compared to \$6.4 million or 1.1% of sales during the same period of 2019.
-During the first six months of 2020, excluding expenditures related to acquisition and development, those funded through leases, and the investment in LED lighting, the Company spent approximately \$15.5 million, or 1.5% of sales on capital expenditures, compared to \$14.1 million or 1.2% of sales during the same period of 2019.
+Excluding expenditures related to acquisition and development, the investment in LED lighting, and the investment in the expansion of the Wow Operating Way practices through the corporate applications and process improvement efficiency project, the Company spent approximately \$5.4 million or 1.1% of sales on capital expenditures during the third quarter of 2020, compared to \$7.8 million or 1.4% of sales during the same period of 2019.
+During the first nine months of 2020, excluding expenditures related to acquisition and development, the investment in LED lighting and the investment in the expansion of the Wow Operating Way practices through the corporate applications and process improvement efficiency project, the Company spent approximately \$20.8 million, or 1.3% of sales on capital expenditures, compared to \$21.8 million or 1.3% of sales during the same period of 2019.

 The Company has resumed its capital investment plans and plans to make cash capital expenditures, excluding those related to acquisition and development of new locations, within the range of 1.6% and 1.8% of COVID-19 affected sales.
 In addition to these capital expenditures, the Company plans to invest \$5 million in LED lighting in order to reduce energy consumption and enhance the shop work environment.
 This investment will not only provide environmental and social benefits but also achieve accretive returns on invested capital.
-During the six months ended June 30, 2020, the Company has spent approximately \$2.9 million on LED lighting.
+During the nine months ended September 30, 2020, the Company has spent approximately \$3.5 million on LED lighting.
 Additionally, the Company plans to expand its Wow Operating Way practices to corporate business processes.
-The related technology and process efficiency project will result in a total \$9-10 million investment over the next 15 months and will also be expected to streamline various processes as well as generate economic returns after the project is fully implemented.
-This initiative began in the third quarter of 2020.
-While the Company temporarily paused on these planned investments when the COVID-19 pandemic initially began to impact the business, the impacts of the COVID-19 pandemic have become clearer and the impact on the Company has begun to stabilize.
+The related technology and process efficiency project will result in a total \$9-10 million investment over the next 12 months and will also be expected to streamline various processes as well as generate economic returns after the project is fully implemented.
+This initiative began in the third quarter of 2020 and thus far has incurred nominal costs.